Who were the Deepcut four?

 - May 2009: The government again rejects calls for a public inquiry

-- March 2011: A review by Devon and Cornwall Police found Surrey Police failed to fully investigate a potential suspect known as the "unknown white male" in the death of Pte James
+- March 2011: A review by Devon and Cornwall Police found Surrey Police failed to investigate fully a potential suspect, known as the "unknown white male", in the death of Pte James

 - January 2012: The family of Pte Collinson renew calls for a public inquiry on the 10-year anniversary of the soldier's death

-- March 2014: The Attorney General grants Pte James' family consent to apply to the High Court for a new inquest into her death
+- March 2014: The Attorney General grants Pte James's family consent to apply to the High Court for a new inquest into her death

 - July 2014: High Court judges order a fresh inquest into the death of Pte James